valbercesar/pldotnet/README.md

 Our SPI implementation lacks some minor features like sub-transactions.

-We fully support Linux and provide dpkg's for Debian and Ubuntu.
-We have built and tested the system on OSX, but we have not packaged it there.
-We have not tested the system on Windows.
+We fully support Linux and provide dpkg's for Debian and Ubuntu, but we do not yet have packaging on Windows or OS/X.

 Our package build system for dpkg is functional but not as tidy as we would like.